Fujifilm X-H2 Review

 The X-H2 feels identical to the X-H2S, which is a good thing for the most part.

-I am still surprised that you cannot recenter the focus point by double-tapping the joystick, and I find this quite annoying.
+I'm still surprised that you can’t recenter the focus point by double-tapping the joystick, and I find that quite annoying.

-The few quibbles I had with the X-H2S are slowly but surely dissipating as I have used these cameras for longer.
-Muscle memory is adjusting, and the button layout and overall handling experience have grown on me despite early skepticism.
+The few quibbles I had with the X-H2S are slowly dissipating as I've used the camera for longer.
+Muscle memory is adjusting, and the button layout and overall handling experience have grown on me, despite my initial skepticism.

 Fujifilm X-H2 shown with the XF 56mm f/1.2 R WR